lorepozo/list-routines/index.md

 # Not yet implemented

-The following features will be implemented soon:
+The following feature will be implemented soon:
-- Parameterized routines: routines that are specified by parameters.
-  For example, `add-k` could require a parameter such as `k=2` which would add the number `k` to each element in a list.
-There are ways to make this easy to use and reason about, programmatically.
-- Properties of routines: simple tags to associate with routines.
+- Properties of routines: simple tags to associate with routines, and ways of constraining find queries with them.
-- Complex find queries: use the partial ordering and properties to constrain search for routines.
-For example: _which routines depend on `head`?_; or _what routines does `count-head-in-tail` depend on?_; or _what routines depend on `head` and return a boolean_?